Guy Smith: Founder of the Gun Facts Project

 11:10.41 – Brian David Crane

-Yeah, people are people who are waking up and and and they’re able to connect online and find Kindred Souls Let’s say and and not feel so isolated in their skepticism towards. yeah towards ah towards some of the narratives that they’re that they’re being fed.
+Yeah, people are people who are waking up and and and they’re able to connect online and find Kindred Souls.
+Let’s say and not feel so isolated in their skepticism towards some of the narratives that they’re being fed.
 That’s a bad Mary.
-With me so when you look at the yeah when you look at Gun Policy Now what is your ideal state like what is the or what? what?
-What?
-Yeah if you were made a benevolent dictator.
+With me so when you look at Gun Policy Now what is your ideal state like what is the or what?
+If you were made a benevolent dictator.
 How would you like it?
 Architect gun policy.

 13:34.79 – Brian David Crane